How to Automate Business Processes: A Step-by-Step Guide for Small Businesses

 Step 2: Choose the Right Automation Target

-Pick a workflow that is repeated often, has a clear rule set, and creates enough manual drag that improving it will save meaningful time.
-Good early examples include invoice routing, standard customer follow-up, recurring approvals, and repeated data transfer between systems.
+Pick a workflow that is repeated often, has a clear rule set, and creates enough manual drag that improving it will matter.
+Good early examples include intake records, standard customer follow-up, recurring reminders, owner alerts, reports, and repeated data transfer between systems.

 Step 3: Select Tools That Fit the Workflow